11 Day Trips to Check Out On Your Columbus, OH, Getaway

 Hocking Hills State Park is divided into seven different hiking areas to explore, most of which are beginner-friendly and feature several cliffs and caves.
 Whether you want to crawl through the rockface like a true explorer or find a hidden waterfall where you can relax in solace for the afternoon, one of these routes is sure to inspire you to get outdoors.

-Camping is one of the most popular ways to enjoy Hocking Hills State Park, but even those who prefer a “glamping” approach can enjoy an extended overnight stay.
+Camping is one of the most popular ways to enjoy Hocking Hills State Park.
+Even those who prefer a “glamping” approach can enjoy an extended overnight stay at this Ohio state park.

-RELATED: Best Places to Visit in Columbus, OH
+RELATED: Our Favorite Places to Visit in Columbus, OH

-You can book one of six different cottages and cabins in the woods, one of which is an exclusive treehouse getaway with a hot tub for soaking under the stars.
+Book one of six different cottages and cabins in the woods.
+Our favorite is the exclusive treehouse getaway, replete with a hot tub for soaking under the stars.

 Cleveland, OH

 Prefer to go city-hopping?
-Cleveland is a global city on the shores of Lake Erie that presents the ultimate urban road trip opportunity.
+Cleveland is one of our favorite cities in the region, and we think this global city on the shores of Lake Erie presents the ultimate urban road trip opportunity with an extra day in Ohio’s capital.
 The journey takes about two hours and 10 minutes from Columbus if you have a car rental.
 You can also take a bus for under $50.

-The Rock and Roll Hall of Fame is a bucket-list attraction for music lovers and one of the best places to visit in Cleveland.
-At this world-famous museum, you’ll play your way through interactive exhibits and memorabilia from musical legends.
+The Rock and Roll Hall of Fame is a bucket-list attraction for music lovers and one of our favorite places to visit in Cleveland.
+Whenever we’re in Cleveland, we also relish the chance to wander around this world-famous museum and play our way through interactive exhibits and memorabilia from musical legends.

 Seeking out the most popular exhibit at The Rock and Roll Hall of Fame?
-Head to The Garage, where you pick up an instrument and record a family jam sesh, then design your own band logo.
+We suggest heading to The Garage.
+On our last visit to the Rock and Roll Hall of Fame, we loved the chance to pick up an instrument and record a family jam sesh.
+You can even design your own band logo!

 Cleveland

-One of Cleveland’s more niche points of interest, wandering through the Christmas Story House is sure to fill your heart with nostalgia and awaken your inner fangirl.
+One of the more niche points of interest to visit in Cleveland, the Christmas Story House is sure to fill your heart with nostalgia and awaken your inner fanboy/fangirl.
 This real home, once used in the popular holiday movie, is now a beloved museum filled with set props like the family car and the iconic leg lamp.

-Though the Christmas Story House is a wonderful attraction to visit during the Christmas season, it’s also a fun little itinerary addition all year-’round.
+Though the Christmas Story House is a wonderful attraction to visit during the Christmas season, we think it’s a fun little itinerary addition all year round!

 Cuyahoga Valley National Park, OH

 Looking for more outdoor bliss within reach of Ohio’s capital city?
 Cuyahoga Valley National Park is located just a little under two hours from Columbus.
-And let’s say that America should definitely consider this beautiful park a national treasure!
+And let’s say that the USA should definitely consider this beautiful park a national treasure!

-Depending on your activity level, there are several different ways to enjoy the Cuyahoga Valley National Park landscape.
-Hiking and biking trails are always open, and Brandywine Falls is a must-see.
+Depending on your activity level, we found several different ways to enjoy the Cuyahoga Valley National Park landscape.
+Hiking and biking trails are always open, and, in our opinion, Brandywine Falls is a must-see.
 If you’d rather hang back and relax, you can also have a picnic by the riverside.

 Brandwine Falls at Cuyahoga Valley National Park

-Not in the mood for a great outdoor adventure but still want to take in the natural beauty?
-The Cuyahoga Valley Scenic Railroad is your ideal solution.
-The over-21 crowd can even board a wine-tasting or themed murder mystery ride.
+Not in the mood for a great outdoor adventure, but still want to take in the natural beauty?
+We think the Cuyahoga Valley Scenic Railroad is an ideal solution.
+When we were researching options for our Ohio road trip, we discovered that an over-21 crowd can even hop on board with a Grape Escape wine-tasting, Ales on Rails craft beer experience, or a themed Murder Mystery ride!

-RELATED: Best Hotels & Areas to Stay in Columbus, OH
+RELATED: Recommended Hotels & Areas to Stay in Columbus, OH

 Cincinnati, OH